ruppinlab/DECODEM/README.md

 Our findings in breast cancer highlight the considerable predictive powers of the immune and stromal cells in the TME as well as denote key CCIs that are strongly predictive of chemotherapy response.

-<i>**The relevant manuscript is currently under review
-<b>Predicting breast cancer patient response to neoadjuvant chemotherapy from the deconvolved tumor microenvironment transcriptome</b>
+<i>**The relevant manuscript is currently under review: <b>Predicting breast cancer patient response to neoadjuvant chemotherapy from the deconvolved tumor microenvironment transcriptome</b>
 Saugato Rahman Dhruba, Sahil Sahni, Binbin Wang, Di Wu, Yael Schmidt, Eldad D. Shulman, Sanju Sinha, Stephen-John Sammut, Carlos Caldas, Kun Wang, Eytan Ruppin
 </i>